Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the list of activation keys available to the authenticated user' and explains its purpose for RHEL system registration.
-It distinguishes itself from the sibling 'rhsm__get_activation_key' (singular) by implying a list operation.
+The description states 'Get the list of activation keys available to the authenticated user,' which clearly specifies the action (get) and resource (activation keys).
+It distinguishes from sibling tools like 'rhsm__get_activation_key' (singular) by indicating it returns a list.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.